GrizzlyBurke/MoShFantasyHack/MagicalStyles.md

 # Magical Styles
 ## Spellcasting
 Gaining the affinity for any source of magic provides a cantrip that can be cast at any time and a collection of "Words of Power" you can use to augment your powers.
-When you gain access to magical powers, you may roll an amount equal to your level each morning for the formulae you channel each day.
-To cast a spell, choose your formula, propose its effect, and select a number of d10s to sacrifice to channel the power.
+When you gain access to magical powers, you gain a number of Spell Points (SP) equal to ``LEVEL + WOUNDS`` and you may use these to case your spells..
+To cast a spell, choose your formula, propose its effect, and select a number of Spell Points (SP) to sacrifice to channel the power.

-Typically, effects will do one or a combination of the following:
+Spells typically cause a single effect, warping reality or dealing 4d10 damage to a single target.
+Status effect style spells affect a single target for 10 minutes.

+Your spell may deal damage or affect a creature in a particular way, but additional damage, targets, or duration can be determined by allocating the addition SP as described below:

-- deal damage equal to 4d10 x d10 HP spent on casting the effect
+- deal damage equal to 2d10 x SP spent on casting the effect
-- target creatures equal to the d10 HP spent casting the effect
+- target one additional creature per SP used past the first
-- last for a duration of 10 minutes x d10 HP spent casting the effect
+- last for a duration of 10 minutes x SP spent casting the effect

-Once a spell is cast, make the appropriate save to determine if you have become Spellburned and lose your access to Words of Power for the day.
+Once a spell is cast, make the appropriate save to determine if you have become Spellburned and lose your access to that particular Word of Power for the day.

+Sometimes a character may wish to cast a spell of great power or a spell after they have exhausted their safe magic energy for the day.
+In this case, you may do the following:
+- Spend 1d10 HP per SP you wish to summon (number of d10s must be chosen before rolling).
+- Cast your spell as normal with your bonus SP assigned as you wish.
+- Roll your appropriate save for your magic.
+If you fail, you lose spellcasting until your fully rest.

 Choosing your magical effects can be done by combining a Word of Power in the following formulas: